brendan-pichler/fake-store-web-app/README.md

-# Fake Store Web Application
+# Fake Store Web Application - Brendan Pichler

 This is a dummy online store web application built using React and the [fake store api](http://fakestoreapi.com/)

-This application is publically hosted using AWS Elastic Beanstalk and can be accessed at [http://fakestorewebapp-env.eba-dpmgtf2b.ap-southeast-2.elasticbeanstalk.com/](http://fakestorewebapp-env.eba-dpmgtf2b.ap-southeast-2.elasticbeanstalk.com/)
+This application is publically hosted using AWS Elastic Beanstalk and can be accessed at [http://fakestorewebapp-env-2.eba-3x8fvp3s.ap-southeast-2.elasticbeanstalk.com/](http://fakestorewebapp-env-2.eba-3x8fvp3s.ap-southeast-2.elasticbeanstalk.com/)

 This application will change dynamically based on the screen size.
 Try it on mobile or use the browser debug tools to change the resolution and refresh the application.